djp928/todo-notes-tracker/docs/DRAG_DROP_REORDER.md

 ### How to Use

 **Moving to Top/Bottom (Easy Way):**
-1. Hover over any todo item to reveal the drag handle (⋮⋮)
-2. Click and hold the drag handle
+1. Click and hold anywhere on the todo item (the entire item is draggable)
-3. Drag up to the "Drop here to move to top" zone, or
+2. Drag up to the "Drop here to move to top" zone, or
-4. Drag down to the "Drop here to move to bottom" zone
+3. Drag down to the "Drop here to move to bottom" zone
-5. Release to instantly move to that position
+4. Release to instantly move to that position

 **Precise Positioning (Mid-List):**
-1. Hover over any todo item to reveal the drag handle (⋮⋮)
-2. Click and hold the drag handle
+1. Click and hold anywhere on the todo item
-3. Drag to any position between other items
+2. Drag to any position between other items
-4. Watch for the blue border indicator showing where it will drop
+3. Watch for the blue border indicator showing where it will drop
-5. Release to place the item at that exact position
+4. Release to place the item at that exact position

+**Note:** The drag handle (⋮⋮) is a visual indicator, but the entire todo item is draggable.

 The list automatically saves and updates calendar badges after any reorder.